istio/istio.io/content/en/docs/ops/telemetry/in-proxy-service-telemetry/index.md

 To generate service-level metrics directly in the Envoy proxies, follow these steps:

-1. Disable calls to `istio-telemetry` in the mesh
+1. To prevent duplicate telemetry generation, turn off the `istio-telemetry` service to disable calls to `istio-telemetry` in the mesh:

     In order to prevent duplicate telemetry generation, turn off the use of the `istio-telemetry` service for telemetry generation.